U.S. ramps up fight against coronavirus; stocks fall on worries about economic impact

 Various treatments are being tested for the virus, that can lead to pneumonia, but a vaccine may take up to 18 months to develop, health officials have said.

-While U.S. stock indexes pared some losses, the S&P 500 fell as much as 11.2% from its record close on Feb.
-19 and the Nasdaq dropped 12.2% from its own peak.
-At its session low, the Dow Jones Industrials declined 12.1% from its Feb.
+While U.S. stock indexes pared some losses, the S&P 500 .SPX fell as much as 11.2% from its record close on Feb.
+19 and the Nasdaq .IXIC dropped 12.2% from its own peak.
+At its session low, the Dow Jones Industrials .DJI declined 12.1% from its Feb.
 12 closing high.

 If the S&P closes 10% below its record close this would be its fastest correction ever, taking just six trading days.